-Over 25 split-halves, subjects' performance profile assignments agreed on average 55.4% of the time (within the 25 trials, min = 54.1%, max = 57.3%; compared to a chance level of 25%), with similarly high agreement levels for each quadrant.
-This agreement shows that there are different categories of faces in terms of memorability, for example, distinctive and highly memorable faces (high HR, low FAR), typical faces (high HR, high FAR), highly forgettable faces (low HR, low FAR), and faces that evoke many false memories but few true ones (low HR, high FAR; Figure 4).
+To isolate truly memorable photos, we split the faces along the median HR and FAR to create groupings of four performance profiles, consisting of high/low HR and FAR.
+Over 25 random split halves, subjects' performance profile assignments agreed on average 55.4% of the time (within the 25 trials, minimum = 54.1%, maximum = 57.3%, compared to a chance level of 25%), with similarly high agreement levels for each quadrant.
+Distinctive and highly memorable faces (high HR, low FAR) had a percentage agreement (over the 25 random split halves) of 50.6%, typical faces (high HR, high FAR) had an agreement of 55.6%, and faces evoking many false memories but few true ones (low HR, high FAR) had an agreement shows that there are distinctive categories of faces in terms of memorability, and the overall consistency of memorability is not driven by any single category.